open-stage/blender-dmx-web/content/docs/Fixture.md

 Simply switch the renderer to Eevee and back to Cycles and gobos will show up.
 This seems as either some combination of things or a bug in Blender.

-In order to see gobo rotation and better gobo projection (Eevee), the animation player must be in the "Play animation" state.
-This seems to be a Blender thing and it means that you cannot do a rendered output of gobo in Eevee.
+In order to see gobo rotation, the animation player must be in the "Play animation" state.
 Cycles must be used for that.

 ![image](https://github.com/open-stage/blender-dmx/assets/3680926/c507c26d-cc63-4662-a45b-bc96ddf865bf)